-While the speed is being exceeded, the programmed speed displayed on the instrument panel flashes.
+While the speed is exceeded, the speed limit flashes on the instrument panel and, depending on the vehicle, a beep sounds.

 Then, release the accelerator: the speed limiter function will return as soon as you reach a speed lower than the stored speed.